Pride in London: 2021 (Cancelled)

-2020 - #YouMeUsWe (Cancelled)
+2020 – #YouMeUsWe (Cancelled)

 The 2020 parade was scheduled for 27 June 2020.
 In March 2020, it was postponed, with no new date announced, due to the COVID-19 pandemic.
 However, Gay rights activists from Clapham arranged a gathering on Clapham Common to celebrate Pride 2020.
 This gathering turned into a large party that was penned by BBC News as an illegal rave and was shut down by police at 11pm.

 During the day there were pop-up performances, temporary tattoos, sing alongs and rainbow flags.
 There were no arrests.

 2019 – #PrideJubilee

 The 2019 parade occurred on 6 July.
 Following on from the 2018 anti-transgender protest, the organisation has committed to enhancing security for the event.

-That same year, on Saturday, 6 July 2019 the UK would be celebrating Pride, as well as recognising the 50th anniversary of the Stonewall riots.
-That year, Pride will be a time to bring the LGBT+ community closer to its counterparts.
-The Pride parade would be used as a celebration of hope and unity to people of all genders, sexualities, and races.
-The theme for Pride in London 2019 is The Pride Jubilee.

 The official London Pride 2019 song is Dance Like Nobody's watching by Finnish singer Saara Aalto.

 2018 – #PrideMatters

 Pride in London ran its 2018 festival from 9 June until 7 July.
 The parade happened on 7 July consisting of around 30,000 participants, 500 groups and over 1 million attendees to the event.
 The event saw 4 stages hosted in Trafalgar Square, Leicester Square and Soho.
 The #PrideMatters theme followed on from a piece of research Pride in London did alongside YouGov with a nationwide consultation.
-The point of the theme was to show the discrimination the LGBT+ community continues to face on a daily basis, including hate crime and the requirement for continued social movement in support of LGBT rights and equality.
+The point of the theme was to show the discrimination the LGBTQ community continues to face on a daily basis, including hate crime and the requirement for continued social movement in support of LGBTQ rights and equality.

 Anti-transgender protest controversy

-During the 2018 Pride London, eight anti-trans activists carrying banners claiming "transactivism erases lesbians" took the lead of the demonstration without authorisation.
-They were quickly criticised by numerous LGBT+ organisations.
+During Pride London 2018, eight anti-trans activists carrying banners claiming "transactivism erases lesbians" took the lead of the demonstration without authorisation.
+They were quickly criticised by numerous LGBTQ organisations.
 The organisers of Pride London were also criticised for not having taken measures to remove the trans-exclusionary activists from the march.